 Appreciating history through drinks

-As soon as you step into this bar, you are brought back in time to old Milan and to the birthplace of the infamous Campari.
-Camporino in Galleria will educate in the world of true Italian aperitifs, far beyond Aperol Spritz.
+As soon as you step into Camporino in Galleria, you are brought back in time to old Milan and to the birthplace of the infamous Campari.
+This bar will introduce you to the world of true Italian aperitifs, far beyond Aperol Spritz.

 Despite the location, it is still very popular amongst locals, which is always a good way to see if a place is actually worth it.
 Order at the bar, it’s cheaper than when you’re sitting down at one of their Galleria tables.

 Our Spotter Ivan’s top tip: try the Campari Spritz instead of the Aperol Spritz, it’s a bit less sweet and a lot cooler.

 A secret listener

 Every city has its secrets, and Milan is no exception to this rule.
 On the outside of a building that was designed in liberty style around the 20s by artist Andreani, you can find a curious ear on the wall.
 This building La Casa con l’Orrechio is actually named after this strange ear.

 But it is not entirely strange and random, as this ear actually has a purpose.
 The house has an original interphone, which is shaped like an ear, placed next to the front door.
 Adolfo Wildy, an art-nouveau artist was trying to experiment with the new technology of interphone in new and innovative ways, and that was how this idea of an ear interphone was born.

 Although the interphone doesn’t work anymore, there is a sort of urban legend that states that if you gently whisper your wishes into the ear they will come true!
 Worth a try!